- The Annual Cap

 - H-1B Cap Exemptions

-2. Your J-1 program received funding from the U.S. government, and/or the government of your home country, or an international organization in which one or both of those countries is a member state.
+- Your exchange program received government funding from the U.S., and/or your home country, or an international organization in which one or both countries is a member state.

-2. Exceptional hardship to US citizen or permanent resident spouse or child.
+- Exceptional hardship to a U.S. citizen or permanent resident spouse or child.

 - Physicians who receive graduate medical training in the U.S. are ineligible for the “No Objection” waiver by law, and most often pursue an “Interested Government Agency” waiver or a “Conrad State 30” waiver.
 Both of these waivers require the physician to complete a 3-year employment contract with a sponsoring health care facility in a federally-designated shortage area.
 Most federal agencies and state health departments restrict waiver sponsorship to general practitioners.
 Some specialties may qualify, but the eligibility rules and application filing deadlines vary from one state to the next.
 Waiver contracts must be fulfilled under H-1B visa status, but such jobs are cap-exempt, and can commence at any time of year.

 - As a matter of policy and practice, Fulbright scholars usually may not obtain “No Objection” waivers even though there is no prohibition under immigration law, because a waiver would undermine the purpose of the Fulbright-Hays Act, the law which authorizes these scholarships.
 Even with favorable letters of no objection from the government of the home country and the Fulbright commission in the home country, a Fulbrighter typically cannot obtain a No Objection waiver without proof of unusual and compelling facts establishing that the home country and the U.S. will both benefit considerably more by allowing the Fulbright scholar to remain in the U.S.